TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

 .. function:: patch(target, new=DEFAULT, spec=None, create=False, spec_set=None, autospec=None, new_callable=None, **kwargs)

-    :func:`patch` acts as a function decorator, class decorator or a context manager.
+    :func:`patch` acts as a function decorator, kundi decorator or a context manager.
 Inside the body of the function or with statement, the *target* is patched with a *new* object.
 When the function/with statement exits the patch is undone.